okikio/native/docs/animate/api/index.md

 });
 ```

+> **Info**: `@okikio/animate` lets you animate HTML and SVG elements with any CSS property that is [animatable](/docs/animate/limitations.md#css--svg-animations-support), you might be surprised to learn many CSS properties fall under this perview, including `display` and `visibility`.

 The `Animate` class recieves a set of [targets](/docs/animate/api/options/target.md) to animate, it then creates a list of `Animation` instances corrosponding to the respective target elements.
 In order to determine when all target animations are complete, the `Animate` class also creates a main `Animation` instance.
 The main `Animation` instance plays for the total duration of all target animations, and alerts the user when all target animations have completed.

 Target animations are stored in `Animate.prototype.animations: WeakMap<KeyframeEffect, Animation>`, using their [KeyframeEffect](https://developer.mozilla.org/en-US/docs/Web/API/KeyframeEffect) as the key, while the the main animation is stored in `Animate.prototype.mainAnimation: Animation`.
 You can actually access the animation for a specific target using `Animate.prototype.getAnimation(target: HTMLElement): Animation`, meaning you aren't limited by what `@okikio/animate` provides, you can use the WAAPI api's you know and love directly.